The Design and Analysis of Evolvable Systems

 Personnel

-Members of the group include: Also involved are members of the Informatics Process Group:
+Members of the group include: Past members of the group include:

 Slides from talks